Mount Dora Children’s Home shares a wooded, 70-acre campus with Mount Dora Christian Academy.

 The 7,000-square-foot Thompson House is home to girls in residential group care.
 Built in 2010, the Thompson House includes seven bedrooms for children plus a play room, computer lab and family room.
 It also includes a separate apartment for the house parents and living quarters for relief house parents.
 It is located in Sutton Place, a section of campus designed to accommodate one or two more new group homes when the need arises.

 Originally built in the 1970s, this residential group care home underwent a complete renovation and reopened in the fall of 2014.
 It is home to the boys in the children’s home program.
 Lugar Cottage can house up to six boys.
 It includes separate living quarters for house parents and relief house parents.
 The renovation adds the flexibility for this house to be converted to serve three single-parent families in the future, if needed.

 L.P.
 Donnelly Building – Social Services

 This building serves as the hub for the social services programs, including residential group care and the single-parent program.
 Our social workers work in these buildings, providing administrative services, counseling and training.
 It adjoins the small apartment complex where some of the single-parent families reside.

 Housing for single parents Parents and their children in our Single Parents Opting for Christ program are provided with housing and other financial support while in our program.
 Residents live in one of the two-bedroom apartments that adjoin the Social Services Building or in single-family homes on our campus like the ones shown here.

-Recreational facilities Residents in the group care and single-parent programs benefit by having access to excellent recreational facilities on the Mount Dora Christian Academy campus.
-These include ballfields, a track, a gymnasium and a playground.
+Residents in the group care and single-parent programs benefit by having access to excellent recreational facilities on the Mount Dora Christian Academy campus.
+These include baseball and softball fields, a newly built sports complex for soccer, football and track, a gymnasium and a playground.